 - Tell me about your relationship to music.
 In what way have you studied music before?

 - Where would you like more ease in your voice?

 - On a scale of 1-10, 10 being the most urgent, how important is it for you to make a change right now?

-I have taught Skype lessons in the past – they are not my absolute favorite format but depending on your needs can be better than nothing at all.
-Skype is particularly supportive if you want to focus on a conversation about your relationship to your singing and how it fits into the rest of your life.
+I have taught Skype lessons in the past – While there are some particular limitations to coaching via Skype, Skype is particularly supportive if you want to focus on isolated technical challenges and conversation about your relationship to your singing.